1.AJPW World Tag Titles: Violent Giants(c) vs NEXTREAM ****1/2

 Moving along, we have Suwama defending the Triple Crown against That Motherfucker, Ashino.
 I'm an old WRESTLE-1 fan, as longtime readers know, and I used to watch their weekly digest show rather religiously and a large part of the reason was how awesome Ashino is.
 I'm glad he's doing well in All Japan.
 As a result of my strong fandom for both, this one was required viewing.
 They told an epic here in a nice, tight package.
 Ashino was a more than worthy challenger and this one was truly fantastic.

 Australia time.
 So, I have seen very little from this company, but damn this was fucking awesome.
-Few things that are positive can truly be attributed to COVID but this is one.
+Few things that are positive can truly be attributed to COVID but this is one seeing as they'd both be in ROH otherwise.
 The stipulation was used to perfection and I have to say Ring of Honor is very lucky to have 'em.
 Top shelf shit in the ring and in presentation, and I urge you to add this to your list if you missed it.
-This is truly, a perfect wrestling match.
+This is truly, a near-perfect wrestling match.

 Over to DDT, we start with Ueno defending gold against Sakaguchi.
 The champ showed again that he is capable of working with anyone and making it work and the challenger has continued to improve nearly every time I've seen him.
 It felt like a fight and had a nice intensity level throughout.
 Fantastic shit.